josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/📜_she_will_be_cashing_in_her_get.md

 ## 🛰️ Orientation

-This node uses halakhic and kabbalistic frameworks as **diagnostic lenses** to analyse surveillance capitalism’s extraction from survivors—particularly rape survivors—and to trace the consequences of **intimate access without sustained responsibility**.
+This node uses halakhic and kabbalistic frameworks as **diagnostic lenses** to analyse surveillance capitalism’s extraction from survivors — particularly rape survivors — and to trace the consequences of **intimate access without sustained responsibility**.

 It does not assert jurisdiction, metaphysical enforcement, or contemporary adjudicatory authority.
 It examines what long-standing human legal–ethical systems have recognised as *obligatory once intimacy occurs*, and how severance functions when those obligations are persistently violated.